jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

   - if a kernel spec does not have a `metadata.parameters` field, it is considered as secure.
 The kernel can be started directly.

-  - if all parameters in a kernel spec `metadata.parameters` have constraining types (i.e. the user cannot enter abritrary input), the kernel spec is secure.
+  - if all parameters in a kernel spec `metadata.parameters` have constraining types (i.e. the user cannot enter arbitrary input), the kernel spec is secure.
 Starting a kernel will show a form where the user can choose the parameters.

  If a kernel spec file is not secure and the flag `allowed_insecure_kernelspec_params` is passed when starting the app then a user will be able to fill a form.